rowanmanning/pigeon/README.md

 You can view/use the source for individual objects by digging into the CSS files in the `src` directory.

+Pigeon doesn't standardise default styles across browser, I'd recommend using [normalize.css][normalize] for this (or a CSS reset if you have to).

 Browser Support
 ---------------